Personal Protective Equipment (PPE)

 Because I’ve made it my mission to bring this life-changing information into the cleaning world, I’m offering you my personal guarantee:

-If for some reason, you’re unhappy with the course, and it doesn’t resonate with you, I’ll refund your money 100% in full for 30 days after your purchase.
+If for some reason, you’re unhappy with the course(s), and they don’t resonate with you, I’ll refund your money 100% in full for 30 days after your purchase.

 I don’t want there to be any barriers between you and the explosive growth you’re destined to achieve.